def-safe/defsafe-developers-test/readme.md

-# The Defsafe Cat Adoption Platform Developer Test
+# The Defsafe Cat Adoption Platform - Developers Test

 ## Overview:
 You've been selected to create the website for the prestigious institution "The Defsafe Cat Adoption Platform."
 This will be a two-part application with both frontend and backend components.
 Your task is to develop a cat adoption platform where administrators can manage cat records, and users can view available cats and adopt them.

-## Part 1: Admin Backend
+## Part 1: Admin Panel
 This section is where an authenticated administrator can manage the cat listings on the platform.

 ### Requirements: